English Online Dictionary. What means k? What does k mean?

 k

-- (IPA) voiceless velar plosive.
+- (IPA) A voiceless velar plosive.

-- (geology) the permeability of a material for fluids
+- (geology) The permeability of a material for fluids.

-- (physics) the spring constant of an elastic material
+- (physics) The spring constant of an elastic material.

 Noun